-- Urine test: Your urine is tested for signs of kidney damage.
+- Blood or urine tests may be used to check for signs of kidney damage or infection.
 You may also need to collect all of your urine for 24 hours for testing.
 This longer test gives more detailed information about your kidney function.

-- Bowel movement sample: A sample of your bowel movement is tested for the germ that is causing your illness.
-This helps caregivers decide the best medicine to treat you.
+- A bowel movement sample is used to check for the germ that is causing your illness.

-- Renal ultrasound: This is a test using sound waves to look at your kidneys.
-Pictures of your kidneys show up on a TV-like screen.
-A renal ultrasound can show if you have kidney stones, an abscess, or other problems.
+- Ultrasound pictures of your kidneys can show if you have kidney stones, an abscess, or other problems.

 Your treatment may change if your health problem is not being controlled.
 This is often decided after you have tests.
 You may need any of the following:

-- Dialysis: Dialysis cleans your blood when your kidneys cannot.
-Extra water, chemicals, and waste products are removed from your blood by a dialyzer or dialysis machine.
-The dialysis machine does this by passing your blood through a special filter, then returning it back to you.
+- Dialysis cleans your blood when your kidneys cannot.
+Extra water, chemicals, and waste products are removed from your blood by a machine.
+Your blood is passed through a filter, then returned back into your body.
 You may need dialysis for a short time, or for the rest of your life.
-Caregivers will check your vital signs often during dialysis.
-You may also be given medicines or have blood taken for lab tests during dialysis.

-- Plasma exchange: Blood is drawn through an IV.
+- A plasma exchange is used to draw blood through an IV.
 A machine separates the plasma from your blood cells.
-Your plasma is then taken out and replaced by donor plasma or albumin.
+Your plasma is then taken out and replaced with donor plasma or albumin.
 The blood cells, together with the replacement plasma or albumin, are then put back into your body through the IV.

-- Kidney transplant: You may need a kidney transplant if you have kidney failure.
+- A kidney transplant may be needed if you have kidney failure.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.